|AAMC MD-PhD Summer Undergraduate Research Programs||

 Award Value: Provides monthly stipend of approximately $1500, and health insurance.

-Provides funding for dissertation work that encourages original and significant research about women that crosses disciplinary, regional, or cultural boundaries.
+Provides funding for dissertation work that encourages original and significant research about women, gender, women’s studies or feminist/gender/LGBTQ theory that crosses disciplinary, regional, or cultural boundaries.

-Award Value: Fellows will receive $5,000 to be used for expenses connected with completing their dissertations, such as research-related travel, data work/collection, and supplies.
+Award Value: $5,000 to be used for expenses connected with completing their dissertations, such as research-related travel, data work/collection, and supplies.

 |Yenching Academy Fellowship||